 * Click here for rating key

-Americatus Restaurant Review: At this endearing, forty-seat restaurant in Ballpark, chef-owner Iain Chisholm turns out hand-crafted, new-world Italian cuisine from an open galley, where just about everything, including the cheeses and unassailable pastas, is house-made.
+Americatus New-World Italian Restaurant Review: At this endearing, forty-seat restaurant in Ballpark, chef-owner Iain Chisholm turns out handcrafted, new-world Italian cuisine from an open galley, where just about everything, including the cheeses and unassailable pastas, is house-made.
 During daytime hours, Americatus is a congenial gathering place to lunch on a sandwich (we're partial to the capocollo with creamy ricotta, arugula and olive oil), while dinner morphs into a romantic candlelit affair that encourages coupling.
 Chisholm's seasonally-intensive menu changes weekly, but past successes have included braised rabbit with rainbow kale and house-cured bacon; an earthy beet salad tangled with pickled fennel and arugula; and tortellini tossed with broccolini, artichokes and ricotta.
 Original, abstract artwork and reclaimed wooden tables and benches bedeck the brick-walled space, which also boasts a communal table that doubles as a conversation stage between friends and strangers, most of whom share stories over a glass of wine from the small and affordable list.
 Desserts, which can also be shared, trumpet, among other sweet finishes, a chocolate-and-ricotta cannoli.
-Bonus: The restaurant houses its own market if you want to replicate some of Chisholm's dishes in your home kitchen.
+Bonus: On Thursday nights, Chisholm offers a $60 multi-course menu for two, inclusive of wine.